Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Introduction

-Encouraged by our recent results obtained within the $t$-$J$-$U$ model \cite{Abram2013-PhysRevB.88.094502, Spalek-arxiv}, which match well with experimental results for the cuprates, we concentrate here on the role of intersite Coulomb repulsion within the $t$-$J$-$U$-$V$ model.
-In such a picture the intraatomic (Hubbard) interaction magnitude $U$ is not regarded as extremely strong which means that the limit $U/t\rightarrow \infty$ is not assumed.
-In this situation, a straightforward decomposition of the narrow-band states into the Hubbard subbands, with the upper subband (for the band filling $n \leqslant 1$) being unoccupied, is not physically realized and the t-J model does not follow directly from the perturbation expansion of the Hubbard model in powers of $t$/$U$.
-Instead, the antiferromagnetic kinetic exchange interaction arises from the superexchange via 2$p_{\sigma}$ states due to oxygen \cite{Plakida2015-Book}.
-Consequently, nonzero double occupancies are allowed for a non-half-filled band case and in such a situation the Hubbard term $\sim U$ provides a direct contribution to the states.
+It is generally accepted that the copper-oxide planes contain strongly correlated electronic states and those are instrumental for achieving the high-temperature superconductivity.
+The simplest models describing those states are the single-band $t$-$J$, Hubbard, and related extended models \cite{Anderson1988,Zhang1988-PhysRevB.37.3759,Anderson2004,Ogata2008-RepProgPhys,Randeria2012} .
+A standard treatment in this situation is the renormalized mean-field theory (RMFT) which provides description of principal superconducting properties in a qualitative manner \cite{Zhang1988_2,Edegger2007}.
+In addition, variational Monte-Carlo (VMC) approach provides a semiquantitative description of selected properties, even through the analysis limited to the systems of finite size \cite{Randeria2012,Edegger2007,Randeria2001}.
+Very recently, we have carried out \cite{Spalek-arxiv} an extensive analysis of the universal properties of the cuprates for the case pure superconducting solution.
+As a result we have shown that a very good agreement with principal experimental data can be achieved when including the higher-order terms within the diagrammatic expansion of the Gutzwiller wave function method (DE-GWF) for the case of the $t$-$J$-$U$ model.
+In such a picture the intraatomic (Hubbard) interaction magnitude $U$ is not regarded as extremely strong which means that the limit $U/t\rightarrow \infty$ is not assumed at the start.
+In this situation, a straightforward decomposition of the narrow-band states into the Hubbard subbands, with the upper subband (for the band filling $n \leqslant 1$) being unoccupied, is not physically crucial and in effect, the $t$-$J$ model does not follow directly from the perturbation expansion of the Hubbard model in powers of $t$/$U$ \cite{Chao1977-JournPhysC,Chao1978-PhysRevB.18.3453,Spalek1977-PhysicsBC,Spalek1978-PhysStatusSolidiB,Spalek1981-PhysStatusSolidiB,Spalek2007-ActaPhisPol}.
+Instead, the antiferromagnetic kinetic exchange interaction arises from the superexchange via 2$p_{\sigma}$ states due to oxygen \cite{Jefferson1992,Plakida2015-Book}.
+Consequently, small nonzero number of double occupancies is admissible for the non-half-filled band case and in such a situation the Hubbard term $\sim U$ provides a direct contribution to the states.
 This argument justifies the generalization of the $t$--$J$ model to the $t$--$J$--$U$ form.
-The additional term $\sim V$ is added here to analyze its importance for the CDW state stability \cite{Eder1996-PhysRevB.54.R732}.
-Originally, the Hubbard term has been added to the $t$--$J$ model when introducing the so-called Gossamer superconductivity (for detailed discussion cf. Ref.~\cite{Abram2013-PhysRevB.88.094502} and papers cited therein; cf. also Refs.~\cite{Zhang1988-PhysRevB.37.3759, Zhang2003-prl}).
+Originally, the Hubbard term has been added to the $t$--$J$ model when introducing the so-called Gossamer superconductivity (for detailed discussion cf. Ref.~\cite{Abram2013-PhysRevB.88.094502} and papers cited therein; cf. also Ref.~\cite{Zhang2003-prl}).

-In our analysis we consider the three most important phases related to the cooper-based high temperature superconducting (HTS) compounds: antiferromagnetic (AF), charge ordered (CDW), and superconducting (SC) phases.
-We show first that the presence of the $V$ term is necessary for CDW stability.